-The Trustees are responsible for the preparation, integrity and fair presentation of the financial statements of Transmed Medical Fund (the Fund).
-The financial statements presented on pages 19 to 53 have been prepared in accordance with International Financial Reporting Standards (IFRS) and the requirements of the Medical Schemes Act of South Africa.
+The Trustees are responsible for the preparation, integrity and fair presentation of the annual financial statements of Transmed Medical Fund (the Fund) comprising the statement of financial position, statement of comprehensive income, statement of changes in funds and reserves and cash flows and the notes to the annual financial statements.
+The annual financial statements presented on pages 19 to 54 have been prepared in accordance with International Financial Reporting Standards (IFRS) and the requirements of the Medical Schemes Act of South Africa.
 In addition, the Trustees are responsible for preparing the report of the Board of Trustees.

-The Trustees consider that in preparing the financial statements they have used the most appropriate accounting policies, consistently applied and supported by reasonable and prudent judgements and estimates.
+The Trustees consider that in preparing the annual financial statements they have used the most appropriate accounting policies, consistently applied and supported by reasonable and prudent judgements and estimates.

-The Trustees are satisfied that the information contained in the financial statements fairly presents the results of operations, cash flows and financial position of the Fund at year-end.
+The Trustees are satisfied that the information contained in the annual financial statements fairly presents the results of operations, cash flows and financial position of the Fund at year-end.
 The Trustees also prepared the other information included in the annual report and are responsible for both its accuracy and its consistency with the financial statements.

 No event or item has come to the attention of the Board of Trustees that indicates any material breakdown in the functioning of the key internal controls and systems during the year under review.
-The Trustees are responsible for such internal controls as the Trustees deem necessary to enable the preparation of the financial statements that ensure that they are free from material misstatement, whether due to fraud or error, and for maintaining adequate accounting records and an effective system of risk management.
+The Trustees are responsible for such internal controls as the Trustees deem necessary to enable the preparation of the annual financial statements that ensure that they are free from material misstatement, whether due to fraud or error, and for maintaining adequate accounting records and an effective system of risk management.

-The going concern basis has been adopted in preparing the financial statements.
+The going concern basis has been adopted in preparing the annual financial statements.
 The Trustees believe that the Fund will be a going concern in the foreseeable future, based on forecasts and available cash resources.
-These financial statements support the viability of the Fund.
+These annual financial statements support the viability of the Fund.

-The Fund's external auditor is responsible for auditing the financial statements in terms of International Standards on Auditing and the auditor's report is presented on pages 15 to 18.
+The Fund's external auditor is responsible for auditing the annual financial statements in terms of International Standards on Auditing and the auditor's report is presented on pages 15 to 18.

-The financial statements, as identified in the first paragraph, were approved by the Board of Trustees on 21 April 2021 and are signed on its behalf:
+The annual financial statements, as identified in the first paragraph, were approved by the Board of Trustees on 20 April 2022 and are signed on its behalf:

-F Mackenzie CHAIRPERSON

-B Jonker VICE-CHAIRPERSON PL Wassermann PRINCIPAL OFFICER
+F Mackenzie CHAIRPERSON B Jonker VICE-CHAIRPERSON PL Wassermann PRINCIPAL OFFICER